coolsa/coblt/readme.md

 - Loop tools
 - Decoration preview

-It is built using MelonJS, requireJS, and codemirror.
+It is built using CraftyJS, requireJS, and codemirror.